The character sheet for the first generation's Pokémon

 Pidgey, Pidgeotto, and Pidgeot (Poppo, Pigeon, and Pigeot)

 A brown bird with a cream-colored belly and elements of both pigeons and birds of prey, still in the chick stage, that evolves into a quite large, more mature version of itself with a small red crest of feathers, and then into a human-sized version of itself with the crest now going all the way down its back.
 The first Normal-types in the Dex, and also often one of the first Pokémon caught by anybody in the Kanto and Johto games.
-Their stats are fairly balanced and not weak in any particular regard, but, sadly, they are not very strong in any particular regard either (except, perhaps, speed as of Generation VI); as a result, they tend to be overshadowed by more specialized Pokémon of the same typing.
+Their stats are fairly balanced and not weak in any particular regard, but, sadly, they are not very strong in any particular regard either.
 Still, it tends to be a staple of in-game teams, since somebody

-- Blow You Away: Flying-type with moves like Gust and Hurricane.
+- Blow You Away: Flying-types with moves like Gust and Hurricane.

 - Com Mons: Found in almost all of the routes of Kanto and Johto.

 - Gameplay and Story Segregation: Most of its Dex entries say that Pidgeot can fly as fast as mach 2.
-In game, however, up until Generation VI, its base speed was only slightly above average - infamously, it was lower than that of Miltank, a cow.
-(Skarmory and Dragonite suffer from similar exaggeration issues.)
-After the Gen VI 10 speed boost, it's now able to outspeed all Normal/Flying birds except for Swellow, but still it's far from "mach 2"
+In-game, however, its base speed was only slightly above average (lower than Miltank's, a cow).
+Even after Gen VI gave it a small permanent boost to Speed, it's still not that impressive.

 - Heal Thyself: Naturally learns Roost.